-Please see Note 12 for details of impairment loss provision recognised in relation to loans and advances to GEC affiliates.
+Please refer to note 13 for details of impairment loss provision recognised in relation to loans and advances to GEC affiliates.

-The Company had unutilised loan commitments, all to other GEC affiliates, of \$786 million at 30 June 2023 (31 December 2022: \$786 million).
+The Company had unutilised loan commitments, all to other GEC affiliates, of \$1,197 million at 30 June 2023 (31 December 2022: \$1,197 million), due to the repayment of loans and advances by GEC affiliates in the period.
 An unutilised commitment is the amount of any given credit facility that has not been drawn by the borrower.
 The longest of these commitments has the potential to extend to 2025.